Alterdesk/hubot-schedule-api/README.md

-# Hubot Command and control
+# Hubot Schedule API

-Hubot library to trigger and schedule events
+Library to trigger and schedule events and add a REST API to Hubot

 ## REST API